Heart failure treatment

 How is heart failure treated?

-What medicines are used to treat heart failure?
+What medications are used to treat heart failure?

-Taking your heart failure medicines as prescribed is one of the most important things you can do to manage your heart failure.
-The more you know about your medicines and how they work, the easier it will be for you to stay on track.
+Taking your heart failure medications as prescribed is one of the most important things you can do to manage your heart failure.
+The more you know about your medications and how they work, the easier it will be for you to stay on track.